Indonesia: Missing submarine has enough oxygen for 72 hours — navy | DW | 22.04.2021

 Indonesian National Armed Forces (TNI) Commander Marshal Hadi Tjahjanto earlier told national paper Kompas that the submarine disappeared in waters about 60 miles (95 kilometers) north of the island of Bali.

 The search teams have found a source of magnetism at a depth of between 50 and 100 meters.
-This indicates that the submarine could be in the waters between the islands of Bali and Java, authorities said in a press conference on Thursday.
+This indicates that the submarine could be in the waters between the islands of Bali and Java, authorities said on Thursday.

 Officials said that an oil spill had been discovered near the vessel's last known position.